GovTechSG/techpass-user-docs/docs/faq-passwordless.md

 Yes.
 Passwordless will be applied to all TechPass environments.

+## I am using Microsoft Authenticator with number matching push notification.
+Can do I need to do?

+Great!
+You are only one step closer to use passwordless.
+You may follow the step in [Enable Passwordless sign-in in mobile app](transition-passwordless#step-4-enable-passwordless-sign-in-in-mobile-app).
+The step only needs you to enable passwordless sign-in in your mobile app.

 ## I am using OATH software tokens like Authy and Google authenticator apps.
 Can I continue using them?

-Use Microsoft Authenticator app.
+Use **Microsoft Authenticator** app.
 Passwordless is configured only using Microsoft Authenticator.
 Follow the steps in [Setup Passwordless](transition-passwordless) to transition to Microsoft Authenticator.

 Authy and Google Authenticator **will not** be supported in the future.
 Raise a [ticket](https://go.gov.sg/seed-techpass-support) with us if there are special circumstances where you cannot bring your mobile device into your work premises.

+## When do I need to transition from Authy or Google authenticator apps to use Microsoft Authenticator passwordless sign-in?

+There is no deadline determined yet the use of Software OATH like Authy and Google authenticator apps.
+However, they will not be supported in the future.
+We strongly recommend to start using **Microsoft Authenticator** app with passwordless sign-in.

+## What are the supported authenticator?

+Only the **Microsoft Authenticator** app is supported for passwordless sign-in.
+Other authenticators and passkeys are not supported.
+Raise a [ticket](https://go.gov.sg/seed-techpass-support) with us if there are special circumstances where you cannot bring your mobile device into your work premises.

-# If you change, lose, or damage your phone
+## If you change, lose, or damage your phone

 If you change to a new phone and still have access to the old phone with Microsoft Authenticator:
 1. Install Microsoft Authenticator in your new phone.